rpardini/docker-registry-proxy/README.md

 - Map volume `/docker_mirror_cache` for up to `CACHE_MAX_SIZE` (32gb by default) of cached images across all cached registries
 - Map volume `/ca`, the proxy will store the CA certificate here across restarts. **Important** this is security sensitive.
 - Env `CACHE_MAX_SIZE` (default `32g`): set the max size to be used for caching local Docker image layers.
 Use [Nginx sizes](http://nginx.org/en/docs/syntax.html).
+- Env `ENABLE_MANIFEST_CACHE`, see the section on pull rate limiting.
 - Env `REGISTRIES`: space separated list of registries to cache; no need to include DockerHub, its already done internally.
 - Env `AUTH_REGISTRIES`: space separated list of `hostname:username:password` authentication info.
   - `hostname`s listed here should be listed in the REGISTRIES environment as well, so they can be intercepted.